 Click the Menu icon on the Event and choose Show Advanced Fields.

 This will display the default selection of Intermediate Inputs, indicating the Value entered in the Event should be the value of Intermediate Inputs.
 This can be changed so that Value entered should be Total Output, in which case the Total Gross Absorption for the selected Industry is multiplied by the Value before it is analyzed as spending on the Commodities included in the Industry Spending Pattern.

-Whether Intermediate Expenditures or Total Output is selected, the Sum of Percentages will stay at 100% unless you modify the Percentage on an individual commodity.
+Whether Intermediate Inputs or Total Output is selected, the Sum of Percentages will stay at 100% unless you modify the Percentage on an individual commodity.

 Modifying the Percentages:

 Change values in the Percentage column for an individual Commodity will adjust how much of the total spending on these Commodities will go towards the individual Commodity.
 You can redistribute the other Percentages so that the Sum of Percentages is back at 100% by clicking Normalize in the Menu.